ncase/anxiety/scenes/act2.md

 h: Everyone already knows emotions are irrational!
 Especially fear!

+`hong({body:"facepalm_2"})`

+h: You're nothing but neuro-chemicals.
+You're just a useless evolutionary leftover like my appendix or wisdom teeth.

 `hong({body:"cross", mouth:"cross"})`

-h: Why should I listen to a moron shitstain like you?!
+h: So why should I listen to a worthless, irrational shitstain like you?!

 `bb({eyes:"sad"})`